 In the fall of 1987, the Hartwick Anthropology program became an independent department.
 Fall 2017 marked the 30 year anniversary of Hartwick Anthropology.
-The 2017-2018 academic year will also be the first retirement from Hartwick Anthropology.
-Professor David Anthony, acclaimed author of The Horse, the Wheel, and Language: How Bronze-Age Riders from the Eurasian Steppes Shaped the Modern World is retiring after three decades of teaching anthropology.
+The 2017-2018 academic year was also the first retirement from Hartwick Anthropology.
+Professor David Anthony, acclaimed author of The Horse, the Wheel, and Language: How Bronze-Age Riders from the Eurasian Steppes Shaped the Modern World has retired after three decades of teaching anthropology.

 Given these overlapping anniversaries and transitions, we thought it would be a good time to launch a survey of Hartwick Anthropology.
 The survey is aimed primarily for Hartwick alumni who were anthropology majors.
 However, it is open to anyone who has taken a course in anthropology at Hartwick College.
 Please click this link to take the survey!

 The Hartwick Anthropology department is a rather unique place.
 It is one of a small number of independent anthropology departments at a small liberal arts college.
 We have professors trained in three of the four fields of American Anthropology: Biological Anthropology, Archaeology, and Cultural Anthropology.
 We also attempt to offer coursework in language and Linguistic Anthropology.

 For me, teaching Introduction to Anthropology at Hartwick College has been a huge motivation for writing the posts on this blog.
 I have also used this experience to reflect on the Anthropology Major.
 At the moment, we are living through a time in which anthropological studies are devalued.
 Part of this devaluation comes from the idea that anthropology is not useful for a career.
 Another part of this devaluation is politics, with anthropology said to be too political.